 - Damages: You sustained tangible damages, such as lost wages, medical costs or property damages.

-What are My Rights as a Bicyclist?
+What are My Rights in Texas as a Cyclist?

 Bicyclists in Texas are required to follow the same road rules as drivers of other motor vehicles, which means they also have the same rights.